MIS

 • An essay of background experience and future goals.

-Students entering the program must exempt or complete six foundation courses designed to provide the appropriate prerequisite background for the cross-disciplined major.
+Students entering the program must exempt or complete four foundation courses designed to provide the appropriate prerequisite background for the cross-disciplined major.
 The program director determines the required foundation courses or exemptions based on a thorough evaluation of transcripts and other supporting documents.
 The objective is to ensure the student is well prepared and ready to succeed in the program.

 Foundation Courses

-The Master of Science in Management Information Systems requires the completion of six foundation courses designed to provide the appropriate prerequisite background for the major.
+The Master of Science in Management Information Systems requires the completion of four foundation courses designed to provide the appropriate prerequisite background for the major.
 The program director determines the required foundation courses or exemptions based on a thorough evaluation of transcripts and other supporting documents.
 The objective is to ensure the student is well prepared and ready to succeed in the program.
 Any foundation courses required are in addition to the 30 credits required for program completion.

 • IT 510 Computing Hardware and Software Systems